 In this section we consider the problem of finding a nonseparating cycle in a planar graph.
-We give an algorithm that solves this problem in polynomial time.
-The base of the algorithm is the the following lemma.
+We show the following lemma about this problem.

 Lemma 1.
 Let G = (V, E) be a 2-connected plane graph.
 Let $F \subseteq E$ be a face of G. If G - F is disconnected and C is a nonseparating cycle in G, then V(C) intersects at most one connected component of G - F.